SumoLogic/sumologic-otel-collector/pkg/extension/opampextension/README.md

 ## Storing local configuration

-When the OpAMP extension receives a remote configuration from the OpAMP server, it persists the YAML configuration to a local file.
-The path of this file is determined by the `remote_configuration_directory` configuration option and the file name is `opamp-remote-config.yaml`.
-For example, if `remote_configuration_directory` is set to `/etc/otelcol-sumo/conf.d`, the resulting local configuration file path would be `/etc/otelcol-sumo/conf.d/opamp-remote-config.yaml`.
-A configuration provider must be used in order to load the stored configuration, for example: `--config "glob:/etc/otelcol-sumo/conf.d/*"`.
+When the OpAMP extension receives a remote configuration from the OpAMP server, it persists each received YAML configuration to a local file in the `remote_configuration_directory`.
+The existing contents of the `remote_configuration_directory` are removed before doing so.
+A configuration provider must be used in order to load the stored configuration, for example:
+`--config "glob:/etc/otelcol-sumo/opamp.d/*"`.